dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ./tool/build_extension.sh
 ```

-- This will build to the `/build/web` directory.
+- The DDC-compiled extension will be located in the `/dev_build/web` directory.

 ### With dart2js (for release):